 Software development and computer science is a complex and varied subject.
 Many claim competence where true or appropriate skills may be lacking.

-In fact system integration is a whole discipline and industry in itself.
+System integration is a whole discipline and industry in itself.
 A successful integration project will involve a multi-skilled team able to bring specialist technical knowledge as well as an understanding of how business processes differ between departments.
 With general and widespread IT skills, shortage integration projects are further hindered.

 4. It’s Difficult To Align People & The Vision